An Introduction: Affiliate Marketing for Your Business

 Now that you know the basic concepts behind affiliate marketing, you're on your way to starting your own program.
-We're here to help: sign up for a free 30-day trial of TUNE and get started today.
+We're here to help: request a trial of TUNE and get started today.

 Have questions about affiliate marketing, partner platforms, or mobile advertising?
 Send them to us at [email protected] and we'll be happy to answer.
 And for more performance marketing resources, be sure to follow the TUNE Blog.

 TUNE is a fully customizable SaaS partner marketing platform that enables networks, advertisers, and agencies to manage performance-based partnerships across app and web.

 Becky is the Senior Content Marketing Manager at TUNE.
 Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
 Becky received her bachelor's degree in English from Wake Forest University.
 After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.